angular/angularfire/docs/3-retrieving-data-as-lists.md

 Data is retrieved through the `af.database` service.

-There are three ways to create an object binding:
+There are four ways to create an object binding:

 1. Relative URL
 2. Absolute URL